albertvucinovic/chat.sh/README.md

 ## Troubleshooting

-- Ensure all required environment variables are set
+- Ensure all required environment variables are set.
-- Check that models.json and providers.json are valid JSON
+- Check that `models.json` and `providers.json` are valid JSON.
-- Verify API endpoints are accessible
+- Verify API endpoints are accessible.
-- Use `b ls localChats/` to see available saved chats
+- Use `b ls localChats/` to see available saved chats.